mmujic2/NWT-Tim1-Projekat/README.md

 *	*Behić Samra*

 ## Running an application using Docker
 To run an application using Docker, it is necessary to download [Docker](https://www.docker.com) for the operating system you are using.
-After starting docker, it is necessary to use the terminal to position yourself in the root of the project and run the `docker compose up' command.
-Alternatively, you can download `docker-compose.yml` from the root project, set the terminal to the location where this file is located, and run `docker compose up`.
+After starting docker, it is necessary to use the terminal to position yourself in the root of the project and run the 'docker compose up' command.
+Alternatively, you can download 'docker-compose.yml' from the root project, set the terminal to the location where this file is located, and run 'docker compose up'.

 At the first launch, it is necessary to wait a certain time until all images are downloaded.